UQ-PAC/BASIL/readme.md

  - Reading globals from the symbol table and global offset table
  - Using the call graph
  - Generate the verification conditions
+ - Use bitvectors (so we can have element-wise operators e.g. for the loops sample)
+ - Fix jumps (need to properly handle jumps to functions, calls with no return)